-During 2015 there were no transactions with related parties.
+There were no transactions with related parties in year 2015.

 The Company's liabilities to related parties on the reporting date (31 December 2016) are the following and pertain to administrative support fees and rent for the Company's offices.